2020 CONFERENCE POSTPONED

 PS: If you’re a student check out our student speaker competition and apply for a grant-in-aid.

-Registrations – OPENING SOON.
-Early bird fees until 30 September.
+Registrations – Early bird fees until 30 September.